brendondalaba/tldr-bible/src/content/bible/43-john.md

 group: 'Gospels'
 ---

-# John
-*The God Who Became Flesh*

-> “In the beginning was the Word, and the Word was with God, and the Word was God.” — **John 1:1**

-The Gospel of John is the story of Jesus from heaven’s perspective.
-It reveals His divine identity as the eternal Son of God — the Word made flesh — who came to bring light, truth, and eternal life to all who believe.
-More than miracles or parables, John focuses on relationship: knowing Jesus personally as Savior, Lord, and Life itself.

----

 ## Overview
 John’s Gospel was written to show that Jesus is the Christ, the Son of God — and that believing in Him brings eternal life (John 20:31).
 While Matthew, Mark, and Luke emphasize what Jesus *did*, John reveals who Jesus *is.*